platformsh/platformsh-docs/docs/src/development/regions.md

 ## Region availability

-The regions listed here may different from those available when you create a new project.
+The regions listed here may be different from those available when you create a new project.
 The list includes legacy regions as reference for existing projects.

 ## Public IP addresses